-Hosting the ninth-ranked LSU Tigers and quarterback JaMarcus Russell, the No. 5 Gators were in an SEC-dog fight in The Swamp.
+Hosting the ninth-ranked LSU Tigers and quarterback JaMarcus Russell, the No. 5 Gators were in an SEC dog fight in The Swamp on October 7, 2006.
 Trailing 7-0 early in the game, Tebow plunged into the end zone from 1-yard out to tie the game.
-After UF’s next two drives stalled, Tebow re-entered the game once again with Florida threatening near the goal line.
+After UF's next two drives stalled, Tebow re-entered the game once again with Florida threatening near the goal line.

-The incredible, unexpected play prompted legendary broadcaster Kevin Harlan to exclaim, “OH MY GOSH!
-That looks like 1955!”
+The incredible, unexpected play prompted CBS broadcaster Kevin Harlan to exclaim, "OH MY GOSH!
+That looks like 1955!"

-Tim Tebow threw only two passes in that game, the second being a 35-yard touchdown strike to Louis Murphy early in the third quarter.
-Tebow’s three-touchdown game was his official hello to Gator Nation as Florida would win the game, 23-10.
+Tim Tebow threw only two passes in that game, the second being a 35-yard touchdown pass to Louis Murphy early in the third quarter.
+Tebow's three-touchdown game was his official hello to Gainesville as Florida would win the game, 23-10.

 The star freshman provided a spark for the Gators all season, which ended with a 41-14 rout of Heisman Trophy winner Troy Smith and the Ohio State Buckeyes in the 2007 BCS National Championship Game.